zephyrproject-rtos/zephyr/doc/collaboration/documentation/modular.rst

 Modular writing doesn't include any content format formating.
 The format of the output is handled by a style sheet, which is applied when the content is published.
-The |project| uses Sphinx to build the documentation.
+The Zephyr Project uses Sphinx to build the documentation.
 Sphinx gathers the content from all modules and produces HTML output that allows the use of CSS stylesheets for format.